LaborBerlin/score-assemblies/README.md

 Open reading frames are predicted from each assembly via Prodigal and are search in the Uniprot sprot database with diamond, retaining the best alignment for each ORF.
-For each assembly, the distribution of the ratios between length of the ORF and the matching database sequence are plotted to the file `ideel/ideel_stats.pdf`.
+For each assembly, the distribution of the ratios between length of the ORF and the matching database sequence are plotted to `ideel/ideel_stats.pdf`.